mertenar/microsoft-365-docs/microsoft-365/managed-desktop/get-started/assign-licenses.md

 # Assign licenses

 As part of preparing to enroll in Microsoft Managed Desktop, you'll need to be sure you've obtained the necessary licenses.
-If you haven't already done this, see [More about licenses](../get-ready/prerequisites.md#more-about-licenses) for details about exactly which licenses you need.
+If you haven't already done this, see [More about licenses](../get-ready/prerequisites.md#more-about-licenses) for details about exactly which licenses you need

 If your license are all lined up, it's time now to assign them to your users.
 To do this, we recommend that you take advantage of the [group-based licensing feature](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-licensing-whatis-azure-portal) of Azure Active Directory.